gkiplangat/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Write a script that sets the mode of the file hello the same as olleh’s mode.<br>
 The file hello will be in the working directory<br>
 The file olleh will be in the working directory<br>
+<h4>Task 11: 11-directories_permissions</h4>
+Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.